Nodoka Hanadera (Cure Grace)

 - Disability-Negating Superpower: She becomes overjoyed at the fact her Cure powers allow her to run and jump around to her heart's content without tiring out, something that was only a dream for most of her life, due to her illness.

 - Genki Girl: Greatly downplayed, especially in comparison to past lead Cures; while she does have moments of being excitable and cheerful, she's generally much calmer than the typical pink Cure and also doesn't have much stamina due to her condition.
+Once she gets better, she tries to work her stamina.

 - Giant Poofy Sleeves: Has these as Cure Grace.